-4. When SR-IOV is enabled, NIC priority group (PG) and priority flow control (PFC) are not supported.
+4. In certain SKEWs of controllers, when SR-IOV is enabled, NIC priority group (PG) and priority flow control (PFC) are not supported.

-5. In certain skews of controllers, when the driver is loaded with num\vfs=32, the initialization of two of the VFs fails and only 30 VF interfaces are created.
+5. In certain SKEWs of controllers, when the driver is loaded with num_vfs=32, the initialization of two of the VFs fails and only 30 VF interfaces are created.